thephpleague/commonmark/docs/1.0/customization/overview.md

 When registering these with the environment, you must tell it which block/inline classes it should handle.
 This allows you to essentially "swap out" built-in renderers with your own.

-## AST manipulation

-Once the [Abstract Syntax Tree](/1.0/customization/abstract-syntax-tree/) is parsed, you are free to access/manipulate it as needed before it's passed into the rendering engine.

 ## Examples